 How to Maintain a Responsible and Ethical Online Presence as a Mental Health Practitioner

-This Web Conference is designed to help clinicians:
+This introductory web conference is designed to help clinicians:

-2) Determine when social networking efforts may result in dual relationships with clients;
+2. Determine when social networking efforts may result in dual relationships with those in therapy;

-3) Identify the risks of sharing client information on the internet in unencrypted and non-therapeutic environments;
+3. Identify the risks of sharing information on the Internet in unencrypted and non-therapeutic environments;

-4) List the possible risks of maintaining profiles on directories that rate therapy services and promote the use of client testimonials and feedback.
+4. List the possible risks of maintaining profiles on directories that rate therapy services and promote the use of testimonials and feedback from people in therapy.

 References: